 Sports Medicine Acupuncture®

-integrating Traditional Chinese Medicine principles & Western sports medicine
+integrating Traditional Chinese Medicine principles and Western sports medicine

 Oliver Leonetti L.Ac. and Erik Isaacman L.Ac. have both completed the year-long certification program and passed all for the exams to earn their certificates in Sports Medicine Acupuncture.